New World Order (professional wrestling): Success and control

-Bret Hart made his WCW debut on the December 15 episode of Nitro and declared he would not join the nWo, but did say he would be the special guest referee for a match between Bischoff and Larry Zbyszko at Starrcade.
+Bret Hart made his WCW debut on the December 15 episode of Nitro and declared he would not join the nWo (the nWo had been claiming weeks beforehand that Bret had already joined the group), but did say he would be the special guest referee for a match between Eric Bischoff and Larry Zbyszko at Starrcade.
 If Bischoff won the match, the nWo would be given permanent control over Nitro, but if Zbyszko won, it would remain with WCW.
-Rick Rude (who previously had been in WCW during the early to mid '90s) would join the nWo, later on that year.
-On the Nitro before Starrcade, the nWo completely took over the show by tearing down the set and chasing off the WCW announcing crew.
+Rick Rude (who previously had been in WCW during the early to mid '90s) also joined the nWo around this time, serving as a manager, predominantly for Curt Hennig.
+On the Nitro before Starrcade, the nWo completely took over the show by tearing down the set and chasing off the WCW announce team.
 They destroyed anything WCW-related and rebranded it nWo Monday Nitro.
-This event was done as a test run for a permanent changeover of Nitro to an nWo-centric show, with the soon-debuting Thunder becoming the WCW-centric show.
+This event was done as a test run for what was planned to be a permanent changeover of Nitro to an nWo-centric show, with the soon-debuting Thunder to become the WCW-centric show.
 However, the ratings dropped dramatically during this show, putting these plans on ice.
-Zbyszko later defeated Bischoff at Starrcade.
-Also at Starrcade, Hogan lost the WCW title to Sting.
+Zbyszko went on to defeat Bischoff at Starrcade, and Nitro remained in the control of WCW.
+Also at Starrcade, Hogan lost the WCW World Championship to Sting.
 Hogan originally pinned Sting, but confusion arose when Hart appeared at ringside and accused referee and former nWo member Nick Patrick of making a fast count.
-In reality, Nick Patrick was supposed to make a fast count, revealing himself to be a crooked official, but for whatever reason, counted a legitimate three-count instead, leading many to speculate that backstage politics were at play.
+In reality, Nick Patrick was supposed to make a fast count, revealing himself to be a crooked official for the nWo.
+But for whatever reason, Patrick counted a legitimate three-count instead, leading many to speculate that backstage politics were at play.
+Bret Hart, who was acting as a referee for the event, ordered the match to restart as a result of the controversy.
 Hogan then submitted to Sting's Scorpion Death Lock, and the entire WCW locker room came out to celebrate the defeat of Hogan.